 The tests measure lung volume, capacity, rates of flow, and gas exchange.
 This information

 can help your healthcare provider diagnose and decide the treatment of certain lung

-There are 2 types of disorders that cause problems with air moving in and out of the
+There are several types of disorders that cause problems with air moving in and out

 Obstructive.
 This is when air has trouble flowing out of the lungs because of airway resistance.

 Restrictive.
 This is when the lung tissue or chest muscles can’t expand enough.
 This creates problems